adrianmoya/es-docs.behat.org/en/quick_intro.rst

 Behat automatically finds the ``features/ls.feature`` file and tries to execute its ``Scenario`` as a test.
-However, we haven't told Behat what to do with statements like ``Given I am in a directory "test"``, which cases an error.
+However, we haven't told Behat what to do with statements like ``Given I am in a directory "test"``, which causes an error.
 Behat works by matching each statement of a ``Scenario`` to a list of regular expression "steps" that you define.
 In other words, it's your job to tell Behat what to do when it sees ``Given I am in a directory "test"``.
 Fortunately,